ilpoppattuso/vault/README.md

 # vault
-create a protected folder named "Vault", and choose your own password.
+Vault creates a protected folder, where you can easily protect your files with a password.

 # instructions